 Saltz Internship Program

-Working with the Saltz Expedition Centers is a great opportunity for high school students to meet Museum scientists, explore scientific content, learn valuable skills for working with and teaching learners of all ages, and have an impact on the experiences of thousands of Museum visitors.
+Participating in the Saltz Internship Program is an opportunity for you to meet Museum personnel, explore scientific content, learn valuable skills for working with and teaching learners of all ages, and have an impact on the experiences of thousands of Museum visitors.

-The Saltz Internship Program is an intensive learning and work experience intended to build upon the Museum's After-School Program.
-Preference will be given to students who have completed two After-School Program courses in astrophysics, earth and planetary sciences or biological sciences, but all are encouraged to apply.
+The Saltz Internship Program is an intensive learning and work experience intended to build upon the Museum's (After School Program).
+Preference will be given to youth who have completed two After-School Program courses in life sciences, astronomy, or earth and planetary sciences, but all are encouraged to apply.